Software development company Microsoft launches their latest product Windows XP worldwide.

 It is hoped that the launch of Windows XP will give a much needed boost to the computer sector which is so important to the Irish economy.

-An RTÉ News report by Robert Shortt broadcast on 25 October 2001.
+An RTÉ News report broadcast on 25 October 2001.
+The reporter is Robert Shortt.